its-me-abhishek/ccsync-docs/docs/index.md

         };
         export const app = initializeApp(firebaseConfig);

-5. Download it, and store it at `frontend/src/lib/` by the name `firestore.js`
+5. Download it, and store it at `frontend/src/lib/` by the name `firestore.ts`